kollosp/PhotovoltaicBasedCloudinessWeatherClassifier/README.md

 └── requirements.txt
 ```

-Datasets are stored in `datasets` directory. `dataset_annotated.csv` is an extended file that contains experts annotations, while the `dataset.csv` is an original file.

 # Install & Run

 Create python virtual environement and install libs.
 ```python
 $ python -m venv .venv